TaxDome Drive: Automatically Keep Client Files in Sync With Your PC/Mac

 How to Use TaxDome Drive

-Once you’ve connected remotely to the TaxDome server, you’ll see a folder that contains all of your clients’ files, and you can drag any of them onto your desktop or vice versa, using all the familiar file-management tools.
+Once you install TaxDome Drive on your desktop, you are remotely connected to our server.
+You’ll see a folder that contains all of your clients’ files.
+You can then drag any of them onto your desktop and vice versa, using all of the familiar file-management tools.

-The folder will remain on your desktop, and you can access your TaxDome files without having to open a browser and log in to your account.
+The TaxDome (Z:) folder will remain on your desktop, allowing you to access any of your TaxDome files without you having to open a browser to log in to your portal.

 - Private are visible only to your firm.

-- Public are visible to your firm and clients.
-Clients cannot modify these documents.
+- Firm docs shared with client are visible to your firm and the client.
+Clients cannot modify documents here.

-- Client’s Docs are visible to your firm and clients.
-Clients can modify these documents.
+- Client uploaded documents are visible to your firm and the client.
+Clients can modify documents here.

-- When uploading a document to your TaxDome drive, you can save it to any folder.
+- When uploading a document to your TaxDome Drive, you can save it to a folder.

-- When uploading folders with files, your original folder structure carries over.
+- When uploading folders with documents, your original folder structure carries over.

 - You cannot upload folders with names that contain commas or periods.

-- You cannot move files or folders from one client account to another.
-However, you can copy the files/folders from one client to another.
+- You cannot move documents or folders from one client account to another.
+However, you can copy the documents/folders from one client to another.

 - You cannot upload zip archives to TaxDome Drive.
-Please use the desktop app or web app if you need to upload zip archives.
+Use the desktop app or web app if you need to upload zip archives.

-- You can delete files and folders except for main locations (Private, Public, and Client’s Docs).
+- You can delete documents and folders except for main folders (Private, Firm docs shared with client, and Client uploaded documents).

-- You can create folders inside your main locations.
+- You can create folders inside the main locations.

 Installing TaxDome Drive

-To create a TaxDome drive, use the TaxDome Desktop application for Windows or macOS.
-Once you’ve launched the application and signed in, you will be prompted to create a TaxDome drive.
+To get TaxDome Drive on your computer, use the TaxDome Desktop application for Windows or macOS.
+Once you launch the application and sign in, you are prompted to create the drive.
 Click Yes to set up a connection.

 Note: The installation may take several minutes.

-If you’ve clicked No, you can always connect later.
-Click the three-dots icon on the top right and select Connect TaxDome Drive.
+If you click No, you can always connect later.
+If not, click the three-dots icon on the top right and select Connect TaxDome Drive.

 Open File Explorer.
 You’ll see that TaxDome has now been added as a drive under This PC.
-You can view all of your clients’ TaxDome files, copy them to folders, as well as drag-and-drop (see How to Use TaxDome Drive).
+Now, you can view all of your TaxDome client documents, copy them to folders, as well as drag-and-drop them (see How to Use TaxDome Drive).

-Note that you will be able to use TaxDome drive only when you’re logged into the app
+Note: You will be able to use TaxDome Drive only when you’re logged into the application.

 Open Finder.
 You’ll see that TaxDome has now been added as a drive under Locations.
-You can view all of your clients’ TaxDome files, copy them to folders, as well as drag-and-drop (see How to Use TaxDome Drive).
+You can view all of your TaxDome client documents, copy them to folders, as well as drag-and-drop them (see How to Use TaxDome Drive).

 Disconnecting a TaxDome Drive

-If you need to disconnect a TaxDome Drive, you can do it one of the following ways:
+If you need to disconnect TaxDome Drive, there are two ways to do it:

-- Click the three-dots icon on the top right of the TaxDome App and select Disconnect TaxDome Drive, OR
+2. Then click the three-dots icon on the top right of the TaxDome application and select Disconnect TaxDome Drive.